telerik/xamarin-forms-docs/controls/map/map-overview.md

 # Overview

 **Telerik Map for Xamarin** is a data visualization control whose primary purpose is to visualize rich spatial data.
-The control will provide the visualization of ESRI shapefiles that consist of geometric objects, such as lines, polylines and polygons.
+The control provides visualization of ESRI shapefiles that consist of geometric objects, such as lines, polylines and polygons.
 These objects are commonly used to display various schemes, for example floor plans and seats distribution, all the way to parts of maps for countries, roads, rivers, etc.

 #### Figure 1: RadMap Overview